EventKit/eventkit-cloud/docs/settings.md

 <pre>DEBUG=True</pre>
 <pre>LOG_LEVEL=Info</pre>

+The MapProxy logger prints out various updates relating to seeding and external requests; setting this to false will ensure that only our progress updates will be logged.
+<pre>MAPPROXY_INTERNAL_LOGS_ENABLED=True</pre>

+The interval at which our MapProxy progress updater will print logs.
+Set this to -1 to disable logs from this updater.
+<pre>MAPPROXY_PROGRESS_LOGS_INTERVAL=10</pre>

 #### Land Data
 EventKit includes land data with OSM exports, this data needs to be initially loaded and a custom location can be provided with:
 <pre>LAND_DATA_URL=https://osmdata.openstreetmap.de/download/land-polygons-split-3857.zip</pre>